Home Baby Formula Breastfeeding vs Formula

 Breastfeeding Advantages

-Research has shown breastfeeding has several advantages for both the infant and mother.
-Babies who are breastfed have a decreased risk of several childhood ailments and these benefits may last into adulthood.
+The World Health Organization (WHO) says that breast milk is clean and safe, and it helps support a healthy immune system.
+Breast milk has also been shown to provide future developmental benefits for children and helps them to stay healthier as they age.
+Babies who are breastfed have a decreased risk of several childhood illnesses, which may last into adulthood.
 Breastfed children also perform better in intelligence tests, according to WHO.

 A mother’s breast milk changes specifically for the baby’s needs as it grows, and a premature baby’s mother’s milk contains extra nutrition for at least the first few weeks.
-Even donor breast milk can provide many of the same benefits as a baby’s mother’s milk.
+Even donor breast milk can provide many of the same benefits as the mother’s milk.

 • Asthma